alisaifee/coredis/docs/source/compatibility.rst

 XRANGE
 ******

-Return a range of elements in a stream, with IDs matching the specified IDs interval
+Returns the messages from a stream within a range of IDs.

 - Documentation: `XRANGE <https://redis.io/commands/xrange>`_
 - Implementation: :meth:`~coredis.Redis.xrange`